 - Microsoft SQL Server must be installed and configured for use

-- Server user initializing the Data Storage must have relevant database permissions
+- SQL Server User initializing the Data Storage must have relevant database permissions

-Data Storage initialization can be performed by any User having the corresponding Permissions to manipulate a database:
+Data Storage initialization can be performed by any SQL Server User having the corresponding Permissions to manipulate a database (including DDL commands):

-It might be useful to create a separate User to work with the assigned Data Storage.
+We recommend creating a separate SQL Server User (service account) to work with the assigned Data Storage.
 See details below.

-- Username/Password: credentials for accessing the Microsoft SQL Server
+- Username/Password: provide the credentials for accessing MSSQL Server database

-- Hostname: name or IP of the database host
+- Provide Hostname or IP of the database host

-JDBC driver: from the dropdown, choose the driver that will be used to interact with the database
+JDBC driver: choose the JDBC driver, that will be used to interact with the database

 - After the JDBC driver has been selected, the Port and the JDBC string will be provided automatically